Josh Greenbaum: Film

 Greenbaum directed the feature documentary The Short Game, which won the Audience Award at the 2013 SXSW Film Festival and was acquired by Netflix as its first exclusive documentary.
 The film was executive produced by Justin Timberlake and Jessica Biel.

 He also directed Becoming Bond, a Hulu-distributed documentary about the Australian actor George Lazenby who portrayed James Bond in On Her Majesty's Secret Service, released in 2017.
 The film won SXSW's Audience Award in the Visions category and nominated for the festival's Adam Yauch Hornblower Award Nomination.
 It was also nominated for a Hot Docs Canadian International Documentary Festival Audience Award.

 Greenbaum also directed Too Funny to Fail in 2017, a documentary about The Dana Carvey Show, also distributed by Hulu.

 Greenbaum made his narrative feature debut directing Barb and Star Go to Vista Del Mar, released in 2021.
 The film was written by and stars Kristen Wiig and Annie Mumolo, and also features Jamie Dornan, Damon Wayans Jr., and Wendi McLendon-Covey.

 In December 2021, it was announced that Greenbaum directed the comedy film Strays.

-On June 5 2025, it was announced that Greenbaum is to direct a live-action/animated film adaptation of Care Bears for Warner Bros.
+In June 2025, it was announced that Greenbaum is to direct a live-action/animated film adaptation of Care Bears for Warner Bros.
 Pictures.